andrewdang123/COMP_3005_Final/README.md

 Video Link: https://youtu.be/lsxquLjcUhg
 GitHub Link: https://github.com/andrewdang123/COMP_3005_Final.git

+The report is a bit more comprehensive in terms of the assumptions made for the ER Diagram.

 What is needed to run:
 Download Maven: https://maven.apache.org/download.cgi
     Download Binary zip archive, extract to a location of choice.